 All applicants must apply through the Central Application Service for Physician Assistants (CASPA) portal.
 The CASPA portal opens in late April.
 The application deadline is October 1 and admissions are on a rolling basis.
-Interviews will be conducted beginning in July and typically ending in November.
 Applying early in the admissions cycle is strongly recommended given the program’s rolling admission process.

 Do you accept prerequisite courses from a community college?

 Yes, as long as the institution is regionally accredited, prerequisite courses from a community college are accepted.
 Please note that some required courses may not be offered at two-year colleges due to the academic level of the curriculum.

 Some prerequisite courses may be taken online, however, they must be taken at a regionally accredited institution.
 Please note it is strongly recommended that science prerequisite courses be taken with a lab component.